prashant31191/meets-android/README.md

 > **WARNING:**
 >
 >_Note that this is a beta version of Meets so it's not intended to use in production environments.
->We are working hardly to have an stable version as soon as possible._
+>We are working hardly to have a stable version as soon as possible._
 >
 > _Also note that all data sent and retrieved to/from the server goes in plain text.
 If you want to use Meets to work
 > with sensitive information be sure to be under a secure connection._